invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 php artisan optimize
 ```

-If you experience errors with PDF generation, such as `500 Server error` or `Failed to load PDF document` or a continuous loading bar, try getting a PhantomJS key [here](https://dashboard.phantomjscloud.com/dash.html#/signup), Replace it with the prefilled key `a-demo-key-with-low-quota-per-ip-address` and run `php artisan optimize` again.
+If you experience errors with PDF generation, such as `500 Server error` or `Failed to load PDF document` or a continuous loading bar, you must get a PhantomJS key [here](https://dashboard.phantomjscloud.com/dash.html#/signup), Replace it with the prefilled key `a-demo-key-with-low-quota-per-ip-address` and run `php artisan optimize` again.
+(On shared hosting to clear the cache you will need to either empty to contents of /bootstrap/cache/* OR run https://your.website.com/update?secret=secret)

 <x-warning>
 For PhantomJS to work, your Invoice Ninja installation web address must be public; localhost installations or those on private networks won't be able to use PhantomJS Cloud.